Colin McRae Rally 2.0: Description

 Colin McRae Rally 2.0 features the works-entered cars and rallies of the 2000 World Rally Championship.
 The game has three difficulty levels: Novice, Intermediate and Expert.
 As with the previous game, Colin McRae Rally 2.0 lets players take part in rallying events set in various special stages across the world, and employs a number of cars featured in the 2000 World Rally Championship, such as the Ford Focus RS WRC and Subaru Impreza GC.

 New features include arcade mode, with direct head-to-head competition against AI drivers or another player, improved graphics with more detailed vehicle models and interiors, and a cleaner, more minimalist menu system, which would be retained for the rest of the series until the release of Colin McRae: Dirt 2 in 2009.
 Nicky Grist, whom at the time was the co-driver for McRae in 2000, reprises his role from the first game, and would remain until the release of Colin McRae: Dirt in 2007; Grist later returned to voice himself in Dirt 4 in 2017.

-The race features a selection of cars featuring engines with a capacity in the region of 2.0, most of which were in production at the time of the game's release: the Ford Focus, Ford Puma, Mitsubishi Lancer Evo VI, Peugeot 206, SEAT Cordoba, Subaru Impreza, and Toyota Corolla.
-A number of cars which had been in production a decade or more earlier are also featured: the Ford Sierra Cosworth and Peugeot 205 T16 from the 1980s, and the Ford Escort MK1, Mini Cooper S and Lancia Stratos from the late 1960s or early 1970s.
+The race features a selection of cars featuring engines with a capacity in the region of 2.0 litres, most of which were in production at the time of the game's release: the Ford Focus, Ford Puma, Mitsubishi Lancer Evo VI, Peugeot 206, SEAT Cordoba, Subaru Impreza, and Toyota Corolla.
+A number of cars which had been in production a decade or more earlier are also featured: the Ford Sierra Cosworth, Lancia Delta Integrale, MG Metro 6R4, and Peugeot 205 T16 from the 1980s, and the Ford Escort MK1, Mini Cooper S and Lancia Stratos from the late 1960s or early 1970s.